 Ever heard of a kidnapping case where the victim turned into the mastermind and gave directions to the kidnappers on how to go ahead with the rest of the plan after being “rescued” by them from his former kidnappers?
 This is just one of the numerous wildly hilarious incidents that take place in Nalan Kumaraswamy’s 2013 film Soodhu Kavvum.
 Kumaraswamy made his debut with this riot of a film that is reminiscent of the early films of British filmmaker Guy Ritchie.
 Anyone who has seen Ritchie’s Lock, Stock and Two Smoking Barrels or Snatch will see a slight resemblance in tone, pacing, and structure.
 The kidnappers are not just any ordinary kidnappers.
-They are just ordinary people who were forced to take it up as an occupation owing to the miserable circumstances that life threw them into.
+They are just ordinary people who were forced to take it up as an occupation owing to the miserable circumstances that life threw at them.

 While it’s not clear what made the real mastermind of the gang, a middle-aged man named Das (played by Vijay Sethupathi), chose this as his profession, it’s quite obvious from his character that he must’ve had some issues of his own.
 A man of strict principles and moral values, he has his own way of carrying out his kidnappings (which he spells as “kednapping” on his blackboard).
 He doesn’t go after powerful men, doesn’t carry weapons, doesn’t like making ridiculous threats and doesn’t like hurting his victims.
 In fact, he is very concerned about the well-being of his victims and even tells the father of a girl he had just kidnapped to take deep breaths to get him relaxed.
 Another peculiarity of his character is that he has an imaginary girlfriend with whom he has regular conversations with.
 He is a guy who doesn’t want to offend his victims or make them uncomfortable.
 He is so considerate that he takes out 1000 bucks and gives it to his victims when he lets them go.
 (Kumaraswamy initially wanted ace comedian Vadivelu to play him.
 Imagine how that would’ve turned out.)